rust-lang/rust/text/0000-collections-reform-part-2.md

 * For Vec, RingBuf, BinaryHeap, HashMap and HashSet:
 ```
-/// Clears the map, returning all key-value pairs as an iterator.
-Keeps the
+/// Clears the container, returning its owned contents as an iterator, but keeps the
 /// allocated memory for reuse.
-pub fn drain(&mut self) -> DrainEntries<K, V>;
+pub fn drain(&mut self) -> Drain<T>;
 ```

-This provides a way to grab elements out of a HashMap by value, without deallocating the storage for the map itself.
+This provides a way to grab elements out of a collection by value, without deallocating the storage for the collection itself.

 There is a partial implementation of this at rust-lang/rust#19946.